mmillican/mmillican.github.io/blog/_posts/2018-05-03-page-open-graph-data-in-sitefinity.md

 permalink: blog/page-open-graph-data-in-sitefinity
 ---

+> **Updated 2018-09-11**: The check for whether or not to render the Open Graph tags in the layout was updated to check for "virtual pages"

 [Open Graph](http://ogp.me/) enables content on web pages to be presented in a more sharable format for social networks such as Facebook and Twitter.